-Looking for indoor playgrounds in Singapore where kids can bounce, jump, slide and run amok to their heart’s content?
-Check out Bouncy Paradise the latest indoor playground to open in the West.
-The air con indoor playground is located in one massive 20,000 sqft space featuring a huge interconnected bouncy castle platform with 20 rainbow slides, trampolines, ball pits big enough to swim in with unicorn floats, plus obstacle courses, climbing walls, a flying fox and more!
+Check out our Bouncy Paradise review of the latest permanent bouncy castle indoor playground located in one massive 20,000 sqft space (that’s air-conditioned) featuring a huge interconnected bouncy castle platform with multiple rainbow slides (some extremely steep!), ball pits big enough to swim in, plus obstacle courses, climbing walls, a flying fox and more!

 Bouncy Paradise Café

 A small café is kitted out with ample seating and offers snacks and meals like nuggets, hot dogs and fries.

 - Do note that you’ll need non-slip socks to bounce so bring your own.